 This Day In Writing History

 After the death of their parents, Petrarch and his brother Gherardo went back to Avignon, where they spent most of their early years.
 To support himself, Petrarch worked in clerical offices.
 This gave him time to write.
-He became friends with the writer Boccaccio and corresponded with him frequently.
+He became friends with the legendary writer Boccaccio and corresponded with him frequently.
 Petrarch also completed his first major work, Africa - an epic poem written in Latin that told the story of the great Roman general, Scipio Africanus.

 Petrarch's epic poem made him a celebrity throughout Europe.
 He became a priest and continued his work as a scholar and writer.
 He wrote mostly in Latin, but his most famous collection of poems, Il Canzoniere, (The Songbook) was written in Italian.
-This work contained over 300 sonnets, a form his name would be attached to.
+This work contained over 300 sonnets, a form his name would always be associated with.
 Though he is sometimes mistakenly credited as being the inventor of the sonnet, he was not.
 He did, however, invent the particular rhyme scheme for the form that came to be known as the Petrarchan sonnet.

 The sonnets in Petrarch's book were inspired by a mysterious young woman known only as Laura.
 When Petrarch was 24 years old, after he had left the priesthood, he first saw Laura in church on Good Friday.
 It was love at first sight for Petrarch, but alas, Laura was a married noblewoman who could not return his affection.
 Despite her nobility, Laura was a sweet-natured and humble girl, which endeared her to Petrarch.

 Unable to realize his love for Laura, Petrarch wrote over 300 sonnets secretly professing his unrequited love for her.
 They are among the greatest love poems ever written.
 Not much is known to history about Laura.
 Some scholars believe that she may have been Laura de Noves, wife of Count Hugues de Sade - an ancestor of the Marquis de Sade.
 When she died in 1348, Petrarch was wracked with grief.
-The composer Franz Liszt would set three of Petrarch's sonnets to music for voice in his work Tre Sonnetti Di Petrarca, and later transcribe them for solo piano in his suite Annees De Pelerinage.
+The legendary composer Franz Liszt would set three of Petrarch's sonnets to music for voice in his work Tre Sonnetti Di Petrarca, and later transcribe them for solo piano in his suite Annees De Pelerinage.

 During the Italian Renaissance, Petrarch was a highly regarded philosopher.
 He is credited with founding the Humanist movement and describing the ignorant times that preceded the Renaissance as the "Dark Ages."
 But he will always be known as one of the greatest writers and poets of all time.
 During his lifetime, he wrote poetry collections, essays, numerous scholarly works, and a large volume of correspondence.
 He brought the sonnet to prominence long before the birth of Shakespeare, and his love poems were magnificent.
 One of his most beloved sonnets is Sonnet #140: